Boxer's dad 'caught in Windrush scandal'

 The Cardiff North MP said: "One of my first cases last year was with Mr Robinson, a resident of Jamaican descent who came to me for help.

-"He had been living in this country since the 1950s, working and paying taxes his whole life here, and making a valuable contribution."
+"He had been living in this country since the 1950s, working and paying taxes his whole life here and making a valuable contribution."

 Many of the Windrush generation, named after the ship HMT Empire Windrush, came from African and Caribbean countries under a rule allowing freedom of movement within the Commonwealth.